 Seven things you need to know about Iconomix

-Economic and financial literacy is a fundamental life skill for finding one's way in today's complex world.
-Iconomix makes a valuable contribution to this by providing mostly experience-oriented teaching and learning materials.
-The following provides answers to two pertinent questions: Why and how?
+Economic and financial literacy is a fundamental life skill for navigating today's complex world.
+Iconomix offers valuable resources for developing these skills, with a focus on experience-oriented teaching and learning materials.

 2) Core product

-3) Focus on economics
+3) Focus on economics and personal finance

 4) Up-to-date didactic concept